Gobi-Stories/Gobi-Web-Integration/README.md

 # Gobi Web Integration

 Welcome to Gobi Web Integration.
 This library will let you put your Gobi stories on your site.
-If you don't have any Gobi Stories yet, sign up in our [Story Manager] (https://manage.gobistories.com/) to get access to our production tools.
+If you don't have any Gobi Stories yet, sign up in our [Story Manager}(https://manage.gobistories.com/) to get access to our production tools.

 ## What it will look like (demo)

 See a demo of this library in action at [https://www.gobistories.com/developers](https://www.gobistories.com/developers)

-To easily test the most used options, go to the code snippet editor in our [Story Manager] (https://manage.gobistories.com/).
+To easily test the most used options, go to the code snippet editor in our [Story Manager](https://manage.gobistories.com/).

 ## Troubleshooting & FAQ